-Ms. Salik joined PolyPeptide in 1996 as President of PolyPeptide Laboratories Inc., where she was responsible for sales and marketing, and overall management, administration and strategic planning for the company.
-In 2006, she was appointed CEO during which time she guided PolyPeptide through a period of significant growth, expansion of sales and profits, expanding into new geographies and establishing a culture of innovation and execution of best practice.
+Ms. Salik joined PolyPeptide in 1996 as President of PolyPeptide Laboratories Inc., where she was responsible for sales and marketing, overall management, administration and strategic planning for the company.
+In 2006, she was appointed CEO, during which time she guided PolyPeptide through a period of significant growth, expansion of sales and profits, expanding into new geographies and establishing a culture of innovation and execution of best practice.
 Ms. Salik resigned as CEO on 29 April 2021 and was a member of the Executive Committee of PolyPeptide until 17 August 2021.
-Due to her recent operational management roles at the Group, Ms. Salik is assessed as not independent.
+Since her operational management roles at the Group ended more than three years ago, Ms. Salik is now assessed as independent.

-- Group CEO (2006-April 2021) and Executive Committee member (2006-August 2021) - President, PolyPeptide Laboratories Inc., USA (1996-2006) - Member of the board of directors of PolyPeptide Laboratories Holding B.V., The Netherlands, as well as certain of its direct and indirect global subsidiaries (2003-2021)
+- Group CEO (2006-April 2021) and Executive Committee member (2006-August 2021) - President, PolyPeptide Laboratories Inc., US (1996-2006) - Member of the board of directors of PolyPeptide Laboratories Holding B.V., The Netherlands, as well as certain of its direct and indirect global subsidiaries (2003-2021)